 The annual wind energy potential is calculated for each domain and, more detailed, for each height group in each domain.
-This gives preliminary insights on the wind energy potential of a whole domain and additionally on the production potential of specific height groups.
+This gives preliminary insights into the wind energy potential of a whole domain and additionally into the production potential of specific height groups.
 It also allows for the comparison of the production potential of height groups among domains.

-It should be considered that turbines have a mutual influence on their energy output, when installed close to each other.
+It should be considered that turbines have a mutual influence on their energy output, when installed closely to each other.
 A turbine processing wind from the front will create a trail of turbulence and slow down the wind behind itself (wake).
 This wake effect causes turbines that are installed too close to each other not to receive full wind input.
 Corscadden et al. (2013) observe a reduction of the power output of small horizontal turbines of 25% 5.7 diameters downwind.
 Bayeul-Lainè et al. (2013) find, that the power coefficient5 of VAWT in a linear positioning is reduced by 18-72% as compared to a triangular positioning.
 Rezaeiha et al. (2020) use the coefficient $C_W = 0.88$ to account for the mutual influence of closely installed VAWT.
-Their coefficient is based on a study by Sahebzadeh et al. (2020) and derived as described here: "The coefficient is estimated based on an extensive number of high-fidelity CFD simulations for a dual array of turbines with various relative spacing (distance within 1.25d to
+Their coefficient is based on a study by Sahebzadeh et al. (2020) and derived as described here: "The coefficient is estimated based on an extensive number of high-fidelity CFD simulations for a dual array of turbines with various relative spacing (distance within 1.25d to 10d [d: turbine diameter], angles within -90^{\circ} to 90^{\circ}) and different relative rotational directions (co- and counter-rotating)" (Rezaeiha et al., 2020).
+This approach uses the same wake coefficient as Rezaeiha et al. (2020), namely $C_W = 0.88$.
+The annual wind energy potential (AEPP{total,j}) for a domain d can therefore calculated as displayed in equation (7):